IdoBecher/BookCreator-P2PB/README.md

 # BookCreator-P2PB — From Prompt to Picture-Book
-*A Colab-friendly pipeline that turns a short prompt (**topic, character**) into a 5-scene picture-book using Stable Diffusion 1.5 + IP-Adapter with CLIP-based selection.*
+*An end-to-end, reproducible pipeline for five-scene picture-book generation using SD 1.5 + IP-Adapter with CLIP-based selection.*

 > **Goal.** Keep the **same main character** recognizable across scenes, while **layouts stay diverse** and each image matches its **scene caption**.